 We peeled our layers of clothing, put on our pajamas, and fell into the bed as it sucked our last remaining energy.

 When I came back to Earth, the sun had begun to rise though it was still dark.
 My body told me to go back to sleep because it was still 6 AM but my gut told me to reach for my phone.

 Oh yeah, we're not in San Francisco anymore.

 My brain sometimes forgets where I am when I lack sleep.
-Like the time when we went to Hong Kong, and all the buses and train stations were out of service.
-We slept in the airport because we didn't want to spend money on a taxi (we were on a tight budget).
+Like the time when we arrived in Hong Kong, and all the buses and train stations were out of service.
+We slept in the airport because we didn't want to spend money on a taxi.
 Then, we spent the entire day walking around the city until our eyes became heavy.
 We had no choice but to retreat to our hostel.
 When I woke up, I was sure I was back home in my bed in Cebu, so I got confused why the windows looked different.
 It took me about a minute to snap out of that confusion.
-Temporary amnesia.
-That's what I call it.

 Feeling thirsty, I tiptoed down the stairs (hoping nobody was there) to get some water.
 Small figurines lined the edges of the steps.
 A red lamp gave the room a surreal and warm feeling.
 It reminded me of Sunday mornings back home in Cebu.
 But I'm not entirely sure why.